faenrandir/a_careful_examination/documents/book_of_abraham/the_missing_papyri_theory.md

 Hauglid also refers to [Vogel's analysis](https://www.youtube.com/playlist?list=PLjxwXGB2KzRaejlyYHN1Lm9qDYmUpGgQw) which persuasively makes the case for the connection between the existing fragments/characters and the Book of Abraham.

+Note that LatterDayData argues in [Meditations on Vogel](https://meditationsandmeaning.blogspot.com/2020/05/meditations-on-vogel.html) that Vogel and Hauglid/Jensen are mistaken.

 ### Additional reading

 A visual demonstrating (at a superficial level) the documentary evidence that the Book of Abraham characters associated with the translation were pulled from the papyri now in the Church's possession may be found [here](https://www.reddit.com/r/mormon/comments/9yt977/the_book_of_abraham_11218_graphic/).